aleflabo/Stats-Under-the-Stars-2019/README.md

 # Stats Under the Stars 2019
-Partecipation at SUS2019 Hackathon in Milan at the Bocconi University.
+Partecipation at SUS2019 Hackathon in Milan organised by the Bocconi University.
 Awarded as the team which best performed using SAS software and platform.

 Team members: Alessandro Flaborea, Davide Manfredini, Giulia Maravalli, Ilaria Servadio

 ![](sus5.jpg)

-It was asking to solve a regression ML problem on some real data about car accident insurance.
+It was asked to solve a regression ML problem on some real data about car accident insurance.

 During the Hackathon we have used some different Machine Learning methods that can be seen in the following files: